 1. See the Kaunos Rock Tombs

 The Kaunos Rock Tombs are located in Dalyan, about 1 hour away from Fethiye.
 The Ancient City of Kaunos is on UNESCO’s World Heritage Tentative List, and dates back over 3,000 years with rock tombs, a theater and temple.
 The port city once held a position of strategic importance especially for merchant ships traveling between the Mediterranean and Aegean Sea.
+It’s one of the best places to visit near Fethiye if you are interested in the region’s history.

 The rock-cut tombs with temple-like facades on cliff edges are only seen in Kaunos, and are framed by the beautiful flowing Dalyan river.
 Today, you can drive to the Dalyan waterfront across from the rock tombs to take a quick look at them from the ground, or go on a boat ride for a half-day trip that includes a mud bath and visiting Iztuzu Beach.